Magazine Subscriptions Scam: How It Works

 Magazine subscribers often receive renewal solicitations disguised as bills from crooks.
 The thing is, you could become a victim of this scam whether you have a subscription for a printed magazine or for an online one.There are two variations of the scam:

 Scenario 1.
-What scammers do is ask the subscribers for a $59.99 annual renewal (while in reality it should be around $29.99), get the victim to fill out a form and pay.
+The scammers select a magazine that has, say, an annual subscription of $29.99.
+It could be any publication: People, Time, Reader's Digest, etc. Then they claim to be the publishers and ask subscribers for a $49.99 annual renewal and get the victim to fill out a form and pay.
 The crooks then take this money, pay the real magazine themselves ($29.99), and pocket the rest.
-This works for them because the subscribers still receive the magazine.
+This works well because the subscribers still receive the magazine.

 Scenario 2.
 Scammers ask consumers to submit a payment to the Associated Publishers Network (APN) – a renewal subscription "business" claiming an address in Las Vegas.
 Victims receive a renewal notice and write the check.
 What happens after is they wait for a response but the renewal of their subscription goes nowhere.

 When contacting the magazine they are told they have no working relationship with APN.
 The victims then call the renewal company, which doesn't have a person taking live calls.